|

 A special small pocket

-is supplied to allow three spare plug-in
+is present to allow three spare plug-in

 units to be hidden under the clothing whilst operating the